BrentBoyMeBob/quickie-md/TEMPLATE-GOOD.md

 (Add up to 3 screenshots here optionally, and make sure they are detailed and describe what the program is about.
 Do not add logos or anything that is unnecessary to functionality.)

 ## Extra Sections
 The above is all you need for a concise and clear README.
-But, if necessary, add up to 3 more sections here.
+But, if necessary, feel free to add more sections, but only up to 5 sections total, including the ones above.
 Limit them to one or two paragraphs, in this case, 4 sentences each.
 As long as you keep it minimal, add anything you'd like, such as tables, to-do lists, or any sort of data.